 The territories of Cusco are under the macro-climatic influence of large air masses from the south eastern jungle, the Altiplano, and even the distant region of Patagonia.
 The winds of the southern jungle involve immense masses of air laden with moisture, which are driven by the trade winds of the east.

-The winds that arrive from the Peruvian-Bolivian Altiplano are rather cold and dry, as are those from Patagonia.
-These enter through the south eastern area.
 On the other hand, the local winds that are generated in the valleys and in the plains of Cusco have the function of distributing heat and humidity throughout the day.

 In general, two climatic seasons are distinguished: the rainy season, from November to March and the dry season, from April to October.